alexaaag/predict-pokemon-combat-power/README.md

 # math158-project
 158 Project
 Hello this is Alex and Lathan.
-You should be able to see our project part I: descriptive analysis and part II: Simple Linear Regressoin.
+You should be able to see our project part I: descriptive analysis, part II: Simple Linear Regression, part III: Multiple Linear Regression, and part IV: Summary.
-Now we have uploaded part III.